Previously known as the Dave Blackburn Memorial Shine On Car Rally , the event has a new name this year.

 The tour starts at the Museum and takes participants on the “less-travelled” roads of Perth County (and even a bit beyond.)

 Along the way there will be a few stops where you will get interesting stories about Perth County that you might not have learned in school!
 Those stories will be presented by reenactors from the Stratford Perth Musuem.

-Even though the content of the rally is historic, your car doesn’t have to be.
+Even though the content of the tour is historic, your car doesn’t have to be.
 Cars, pick-up trucks, even RVs are more than welcome to take part.

-Along the route guides and reenactors will provide interesting facts and stories about Perth County.
-Pay attention because when you are finished there’s a quiz and the highest score with the closest time to the official rally time is the winner.
+Pay attention, and even take notes, because when you are finished there’s a quiz and the highest score with the closest time to the official rally time is the winner.